 Are you considering a career in dental assisting?
-If so, there are things to consider.
+If so, there are things to think about.

 Do you enjoy helping others?